AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/customizing-content-fragment-models.md

 >
 >U ***mag*** niets in het `/libs` pad wijzigen.
 >
->De reden hiervoor is dat de inhoud van `/libs` de volgende keer dat u een upgrade uitvoert van uw exemplaar, wordt overschreven (en dat deze kan worden overschreven wanneer u een hotfix- of functiepakket toepast).
+>De reden hiervoor is dat de inhoud van `/libs` de volgende keer dat u een upgrade uitvoert van de instantie, wordt overschreven (en dat deze kan worden overschreven wanneer u een hotfix- of functiepakket toepast).

 <!-- Please uncomment when files are used
 The properties on the right side define a form that is submitted directly into JCR under `/conf`; see the path in the example [Structure of a Model](/help/sites-developing/customizing-content-fragment-models.md#structure-of-a-model).